Quantized Adam with Error Feedback: Main Results

-From this result, it can be shown that with weight quantization the algorithm will converge to the point related to the quantized level, and when we don't use quantization the algorithm will converge to the first-order stationary point by setting $\delta_{x}=0$ directly.
-In addition, weight quantization on stochastic gradient type methods has already been considered in \cite{khaled2019gradient}, in which the authors also showed that weight quantized SGD convergences to a point near the global optimum.
-However, the analysis of weight quantized SGD in \cite{khaled2019gradient} is merely restricted to the strongly convex setting.
+This theoretical result shows that with weight quantization the algorithm will converge to the point related to the quantized level, and when we don't use quantization the proposed algorithm will converge to the first-order stationary point by setting $\delta_{x}=0$ directly.
+In addition, weight quantization on stochastic type gradient methods has already been considered in Khaled et al.\cite{khaled2019gradient}, in which the authors also showed that weight quantized SGD converges to a point near the global optimum.
+However, the analysis of weight quantized SGD in Khaled et al. \cite{khaled2019gradient} is merely restricted to the strongly convex setting.